Register to get access to free programming courses with interactive exercises

 include:markdown-it main.md

 The main question is where the result of the include:markdown-it main.md will be placed.
-Actually, it won't go anywhere!
-The mixin doesn't know what to do with this data, even though it can accept it.
-To insert the nested data in the mixin, we the block construct, which stores what has been nested in the mixin.
-You can think of it as an “invisible argument,” which is always there but not explicitly declared.
+It will not go anywhere!
+The mixin does not know what to do with this data, even though it can accept it.
+To insert the nested data in the mixin, we use the block construct, which stores what has been nested in the mixin.
+You can think of it as an invisible argument.
+It always there but not explicitly declared.
 Now you can implement the logic of the mixin:

 mixin article(name, author)